lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/data_lifecycle/permanent.md

 To restore a previous version of a file:

 1. Go to the parent directory of the file you want to restore.
-1. Run `cd .snapshot` (this subdirectory exists in every directory on the `/home` file system although it is not visible with `ls -a`).
+1. Run `cd .snapshot` (this subdirectory exists in every directory on the `/home` filesystem although it is not visible with `ls -a`).
 1. List the snapshots with `ls -l`.
 1. Just `cd` into the directory of the point in time you wish to restore and copy the file you